j8r/semantic_compare/README.md

 # SemanticCompare

-Compare semver versions using semantic expressions
+Compare semver versions using semantic expressions.

 Most of the [npm's semver implementation](https://www.npmjs.com/package/semver) expressions are supported.

-Only true semantic version numbers are allowed, with at least a major, minor and patch number (e.g. `1.2.3`)
+This library is based on stdlib's [SemanticVersion](https://crystal-lang.org/api/master/SemanticVersion.html).

 ## Installation

-Add this block to your application's `shard.yml`:
+Add the dependency to your `shard.yml`:

 ```yaml
 dependencies: